Skip to main content

 Connect your website

-If you have a website on Shopify, WooCommerce, FloristWindow, or another supported platform, connect it in Settings > Integrations so online orders flow straight into your dashboard.
+If you have a website on Shopify, WooCommerce, Florist Window, or another supported platform, we’ll usually set the integration up for you during onboarding so online orders flow straight into your dashboard.
+If you need to wire it up yourself, it lives in Settings > Advanced > Integrations.
 View all integrations →

 Set up notifications

 Digital Florists can automatically email or text your customers when their order is confirmed, out for delivery, or ready for collection.
-Go to Settings > Notifications to review the templates and turn on the ones you want.
+Go to Settings > Advanced > Notifications to review the templates and turn on the ones you want.
 Set up notifications →

 Common questions